xlabmedical/truncatedDistribution/README.md

 Empirical standard deviation of the distribution.

   **Args**:
-  * *args: arguments to be passed to self.var
+  * *args: arguments to be passed to self.variance
   * **kwargs: names arguments to be passed to self.variance

   **Returns**: